mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `pushbullet`

-This service is for [PushBullet], an app for Android along with an extension for Chrome and Firefox, which allows notes, links, pictures, addresses and files to be sent between devices.
-It is based on the [PushbulletPythonLibrary] package.
+This service is for [Pushbullet], an app for Android along with an extension for Chrome and Firefox, which allows notes, links, pictures, addresses and files to be sent between devices.

-You can get your API key from the [PushBullet account page] after signing up.
+You can get your API key from the [Pushbullet account page] after signing up, see also [Pushbullet » Getting an access token].

 You will also need the device ID to push the notifications to.
-To obtain this, you will need to follow the instructions at [pyPushBullet], by running
+To obtain this, you can, for example, follow the instructions at [pyPushBullet], by running
 ```shell
 ./pushbullet_cmd.py YOUR_API_KEY_HERE getdevices
 ```